liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

 **MigrationType**

-When the MigrationType is **WORKFLOW**, if the structure hasn't been migrated yet, the command migrates site or list structure (not content), then migrates its workflows.
+When the MigrationType is **WORKFLOW**, if the structure isn't migrated yet, the command migrates the site or list structure (not the content), then migrates its workflows.

 **DefaultFlowOwnerEmail**